14 Silent Lupus Symptoms You Should Never Ignore

 Your hair is coming out in clumps

-While lupus can affect either gender, 90 percent of all diagnoses are in women between the ages of 15 and 44.
-And one of the most devastating symptoms of lupus is the loss of your beautiful locks, Lee says.
+While lupus can affect either gender, 90% of all diagnoses are in women between the ages of 15 and 44.
+And one of the most telling symptoms of lupus is hair loss, Lee says.
 You may notice your hair thinning and losing significant volume over a short period of time.
-Here are 15 serious diseases that strike women more than men.

 Your hands are freezing, even in the summer

-Many women have cold hands and feet, as many men can attest. (“Did you just marry me because you wanted a bed warmer?”)
-But if your fingers or toes often get extremely cold, turn blue, or feel numb, it could be Raynaud’s syndrome.
+Is it just poor circulation, or is it something more?
+If your fingers or toes often get extremely cold, turn blue or feel numb, it could be Raynaud’s syndrome.
 This syndrome is an illness that affects circulation in the extremities and can be one of the signs of lupus, Dr. Lee says.

 You feel like you’ve got arthritis but you’re only 30

 Painful, swollen joints aren’t supposed to be a problem until you’re elderly, right?
 Not so fast, Dr. Lee says.
-Unfortunately, many young lupus patients experience arthritis-like symptoms in their joints, especially in their legs, with the pain being the worst in the morning and getting better as the day goes on.
-Here are 6 times you should be concerned about joint pain.
+Unfortunately, many young lupus patients experience arthritis-like symptoms in their joints, especially in their legs, with the pain often being the worst in the morning and getting better as the day goes on.

 You have chest pain